Crestview Aggravated Battery with a Deadly Weapon Attorneys

 Depending on the specific facts of your case, Aggravated Battery with a Deadly Weapon will be charged as either a second degree felony, or first degree felony.
 The potential penalty ranges from 15-30 years in prison.

-At Flaherty Defense Firm, we have extensive experience dealing with the prosecutors who handle these cases in Crestview.
-You can rest assured that they will be seeking a prison sentence if you are convicted, or you plead guilty as charged.
+We have extensive experience dealing with the prosecutors who handle these cases in Crestview.
+They will be seeking a prison sentence if you are convicted, or you plead guilty as charged.

 What can a Crestview criminal lawyer do to help me?